rphlmr/create-supabase-app/README.md

 - [ ] Add Next.js templates
 - [ ] Add more examples with Supabase (edge functions, realtime, ...)
-- [ ] Add a no ui mode and support args
+- [ ] Add a no UI mode and support args
-- [ ] Add an option to create a local project with Supabase CLI (more advanced use case)
+- [ ] Add an option to create a local project with Supabase CLI (a more advanced use case)
 - [ ] Add tooling to generate base templates (like replicating Auth module without copy/paste)
 - [ ] Add support to run an init script located in `supabase.init`
 - [ ] Add a way to test a template locally (to help people create new templates)
-- [ ] Add documentation to how create a template
+- [ ] Add documentation on how to create a template
-- [ ] Why not Expo examples ?
+- [ ] Why not Expo examples?

 ## Make your own CLI app!